lucdew/blog/source/_posts/2004-07-17-weblog-opened-2.markdown

 tags: []

 ---
-<br />Welcome to my Weblog that will deal mainly with Java J2EE.Hope you&#39;ll enjoy the information here.
+Welcome to my Weblog that will deal mainly with Java J2EE.Hope you&#39;ll enjoy the information here.
 To contact me , please send an email to:  luc ar@bas dewavrin D@t info Find my resume at: http://www.dewavrin.info/resume/